Slow Cooker Mediterranean Beef Stew

-I love this Slow Cooker Low-Carb Mediterranean Beef Stew with Rosemary and Balsamic Vinegar, and this delicious stew will be a hit with everyone who loves olives and capers!
-Use Slow Cooker Recipes to find more recipes like this one.
+This Slow Cooker Mediterranean Beef Stew with rosemary and balsamic vinegar will be a hit with everyone who loves olives and capers!

 I realize, (and some people remind me occasionally!) that some of you don’t like having to saute the meat or other ingredients before you put them in the slow cooker.
 I recommend doing that because I think browning the meat or onions adds flavor to slow cooker dishes, and sauteeing mushrooms removes the extra liquid that doesn’t get cooked off in the slow cooker.
 But I don’t take it personally if you ignore my instructions, and I think this will still be pretty good even if you just dump the ingredients in the slow cooker and turn it to low.